 Cardiorespiratory variables

-We collected previously published data for heart rate (fH), stroke volume (SV), tidal volume (VT) and breathing frequency (fR) measured on inactive, awake, adult mammals.
+We collected previously published data for heart rate (fH), stroke volume (SV), tidal volume (VT) and breathing frequency (fR) measured on inactive, awake, adult mammals (Table 1).
 The number of species included in each group and the average body mass of each of those species are summarized in Table 1.
-We regressed each of these cardiorespiratory variables against body mass for mammals from 2 g up to 4,400 kg.
+We regressed each of these cardiorespiratory variables against body mass for mammals from 11 kg up to 6,650 kg.
 Juvenile data were included in the dataset but not in the statistical analyses.

 Estimating cardiac output and minute ventilation